THE WOOD MOUSE

 Slightly larger than the House Mouse with a proportionally longer tail -on average the same length as the body.
 The Wood mouse has light brown fur with a distinctive pale belly and characteristic large ears and bulging eyes.
-Also known as the long-tailed field mouse
+Also known as the long-tailed field mouse.

-Description: Large rodent which can measure up to 40cm in length (including the tail).
-Fur colour can vary but is generally dull grey in colour
+A large rodent which can measure up to 40cm in length (including the tail).
+Fur colour can vary but is generally dull grey in colour.

-Description: Although now a familiar sight across much of the UK, the grey squirrel is non-native, having been first introduced from America in the late nineteenth century.
-It is largely blamed for the decline in populations of our native red squirrel (Sciurus vulgaris) although in truth, this also has as much to do with the disappearance of the red squirrels natural woodland habitat, as it does with competition.
-The introduced species is larger than the red squirrel, with largely grey/brown fur, and a white belly
+Although now a familiar sight across much of the UK, the grey squirrel is non-native, having been first introduced from America in the late nineteenth century.
+It is largely blamed for the decline in populations of our native red squirrel (Sciurus vulgaris) although, in truth, this also has as much to do with the disappearance of the red squirrels natural woodland habitat, as it does with the competition.
+The introduced species is larger than the red squirrel, with largely grey/brown fur, and a white belly.

-Biology: Grey squirrels are active during the day and are omnivorous, feeding on seeds, nuts, insects, bird eggs and increasingly adapting to match many of the foods that man may discard.
-Squirrels are well-known for their habit of hoarding food in autumn to see them through the harsh winter months Breeding takes place in December to February, and again in March to May.
+Biology, grey squirrels are active during the day and are omnivorous, feeding on seeds, nuts, insects, bird eggs and increasingly adapting to match many of the foods that man may discard.
+Squirrels are well-known for their habit of hoarding food in autumn to see them through the harsh winter months Breeding takes place from December to February, and again in March to May.
 The gestation period is typically between 6 to 7 weeks and on average two litters are produced each year, consisting of 1-8 young.
-The average lifespan is 8-9 years
+The average lifespan is 8-9 years.